beartype/plum/_sources/dispatch.md

 `Function.dispatch` can be used to extend a particular function from an external
 package:

-% skip: start "`package` is not a real package"
+% skip: start "`package` is not a real package."

 ```python
 from package import f